ivanhofer/typesafe-i18n/CONTRIBUTING.md

 Tests are written using the [`uvu`](https://github.com/lukeed/uvu) test runner.
 If you make changes, please check if all tests are still passing by running `pnpm test`.

 To ensure the output-size of the core-library stays small, [`size-limit`](https://github.com/ai/size-limit) is used.
-By running `pnpm build` and then `pnpm test:size` a report get's generated to see if changes had negative impact to the bundle size of the translation runtime.
+By running `pnpm build` and then `pnpm test:size` a report gets generated to see if changes had negative impact to the bundle size of the translation runtime.

 ## submitting changes